SamanthaBooth81/clay_and_fire/README.md

 - The delivery confirmation page image wasn't Loading on the deployed site.
 To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) url to display the image.

-# Marketing Strategies

-1. Who are your users?

-- Woman who enjoy fashion and accessorising
-- Loved ones looking for gifts
-- Woman ages between 15 and 45 roughly

-2. Which online platforms would you find lots of your users?

-- Facebook
-- Instagram
-- Tiktok
-- Etsy

-3. Would your users use social media?
-If yes, which platforms do you think you would find them on?

-- Facebook
-- Instagram
-- Tiktok

-4. What do your users need?
-Could you meet that need with useful content?
-If yes, how could you best deliver that content to them?

-- Style Inspiration:
-    - Instagram Posts of our jewellery styled and possible combinations
-    - TikTok Videos following current editing trends
-- Gift Inspiration
-    - Instagram Posts of gift ideas and product combinations
-    - Emails with gift ideas, particularly around Christmas or other holidays

-5. Would your business run sales or offer discounts?
-How do you think your users would most like to hear about these offers?

-- Email deals for subscribers
-- Sale Emails and Instagram Posts/Stories

-6. What are the goals of your business?
-Which marketing strategies would offer the best ways to meet those goals?

-- Make Sales
-- Gather repeat customers

-7. Would your business have a budget to spend on advertising?
-Or would it need to work with free or low cost options to market itself?

-- Free/low cost marketing as the budget would need to go towards materials required to create and deliver high quality products

-The below business both sell polymer clay jewellery.
-As you can see from both of these examples their most successful Social Media platform in terms of following is TikTok, followed by Instagram and lastly Facebook.
-### Shopmalcreates:
-FB Page 535 likes, Instagram 32.7k followers, TikTok 1232 followers
-### Indigo Sands:
-FB Page 4037 likes, Instagram 92.4K followers, TikTok 225.7K followers

-Although seemingly a successful tool for building a following, as TikTok is a fast-paced video based platform, I have created Instagram and Facebook accounts to act as the Social Media platform this business uses alongside email marketing.
 # Search Engine Optimisation (SEO)
 In order to find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations: